Internship Position Description

 Forensic Science Intern - OC Crime Lab (unpaid internship)

-All intern positions with the OC Crime Lab are unpaid.
+All intern positions with the OC Crime Lab are unpaid, and the background investigation can take three - four months to process.
 Applicants are generally expected to have, or be close to obtaining, a baccalaureate degree (BS) in a natural science or a closely related field.
 Once an application is made, the selection process includes a review of application materials, an interview and a thorough background investigation.
-Prior to submitting your application material, please read the following information carefully.
+Applicants who have been selected for an interview will be contacted by March to schedule an interview within the following weeks.
+Internships are primarily offered during the summer months, but can extend into the fall based on project and intern availability.
+Prior to submitting your application material between November 1st - January 15th, please read the following information carefully.

 Name and Location of Agency/Department Requesting Intern: